Southwest Zone Fishing

-Galesville Reservoir is open to angling year-round.
+Galesville Reservoir is open to fishing year-round.
 In addition to trout, the reservoir has also been stocked with coho smolts for the last couple of years.
 Many people mistakenly think these fish are kokanee.
 All of the coho smolts are adipose fin-clipped.
 The older coho are generally 12 to 14-inches long.
 In Galesville Reservoir, all landlocked salmon are considered trout and are part of the five-per-day trout limit, with only one trout over 20-inches long allowed for harvest.
 Some hatchery steelheads have recently been placed in Galesville.
 Galesville has been stocked with about 8,000 trout this spring.
 The lake also received some smolts so a few fish may be just shy of legal size for harvest.

 Anglers are reminded all bass between 12 and 15 inches must be released, and only one bass over 15 inches may be taken per day.
 Call 541-837-3302 for information on camping and boat launching conditions.

 GARRISON LAKE: rainbow trout, cutthroat

-Trout fishing has slowed for both boat and bank anglers.
+Trout fishing was good over the weekend for both boat and bank anglers.
 The lake was stocked this week with catchable and 1 pound trout.
 Along with the previous stockings of trout, the lake should fish good through the spring.
 Boat anglers will want to keep an eye on the weather and fish the lake when there is no wind.
-Early morning is usually the best time to fish the lake.
-Access for bank anglers is best at the 12th street boat ramp or along the foredune accessed through Tseriadun State Park.
+Access for bank anglers is best at the 12th Street boat ramp, Arizona Street, or along the foredune accessed through Tseriadun State Park.
 Garrison Lake is located in the middle of Port Orford.

-HEMLOCK LAKE & LAKE IN THE WOODS: trout
+HEMLOCK LAKE & LAKE IN THE WOODS & Umpqua High Lakes: trout